Software pilots for your next big thing.

 Past work: Escaping vendor lock-in.

-The outcome: Vendor dependency eliminated, massive licensing increases avoided, and production-ready architecture delivered in months.
+Outcome: Proprietary dependency eliminated, massive licensing increases avoided, and production-ready architecture delivered in months.
 The first client project on the new platform went live shortly after.

 "I highly recommend bringing Daniel in to help solve wicked, convoluted development problems.
 Especially when there is no easy solution and it requires input from several different domains."

-Kristian Too Andreasen, CEO at Kanda
+> Kristian Too Andreasen, CEO at Kanda

-My background:
+Some background:

-• Open source contributor and technical writer on software R&D.
+- Open source contributor and technical writer.

 Why 42?